 The Group is committed to optimise consumer packaging, make efficient use of resources and reduce environmental impact without compromising product quality and safety.
 All beverages factories worldwide are now zero waste to landfill and all wastes are disposed through authorized vendors who recycle or repurpose them to avoid landfill.
-The Group is a member of the UK Plastics Pact which is a collaborative initiative between UK businesses across the plastics value chain, the UK government and NGOs to create a circular economy in plastics.
+The Group, through its wholly owned subsidiary Tata Consumer Products GB Limited is a member of the UK Plastics Pact which is a collaborative initiative between UK businesses across the plastics value chain, the UK government and NGOs to create a circular economy in plastics.
+In the UK, the new Tetley tins, containing 80 biodegradable tea bags, were made available in 10 Tesco stores as part of a trial to introduce the 'Loop Zero Waste' system into supermarkets and convenience stores.
+We are transitioning to biodegradeable teabags and we have committed to having 100% of our packaging to be reusable, recyclable or compostable by 2025 as part of UK Plastics Pact.

-Energy and carbon disclosures
+Energy and carbon reporting